ethersync/ethersync/book/src/first-steps.md

 cd playground
 ```

-### 2. Receive the information required to connect
+### 2. Exchange the information required to connect

-You need to know two things:
+Your friend will need to know two things:

-- When the first (your) daemon started, it printed a connection address like `/ip4/192.168.23.42/tcp/58063/p2p/12D3KooWPNj7mom3X2D6NiSyxbFa5hHfzxDFP98ZL52yYnkEVmDv`.
-If you're in the same local network, you can just use that address.
-If you're in another local network, see [these instructions](pair-programming.md).
+- When your daemon started, it printed a **connection address ("multiaddress")** like `/ip4/192.168.23.42/tcp/58063/p2p/12D3KooWPNj7mom3X2D6NiSyxbFa5hHfzxDFP98ZL52yYnkEVmDv`.
+If your friend is in the same local network, they can just use that address.
+If they're in another local network, see [these instructions](pair-programming.md).
-- When the first daemon started, it generated a passphrase, and printed it in the logs.
+- When your daemon started, it generated a **secret passphrase**, and printed it in the logs.
 Only people who know that passphrase are allowed to connect to it via the network.

 In order to allow them to connect, we assume that you sent these two things to your friend (if you're not local, a secure channel is recommended).